 The Department hosts the Research and Training Group AGANT, generously supported by a $2,000,000.- grant from the National Science Foundation.
 Browse through some of the published articles of our graduate students.

-We celebrated in 2018 the 70th anniversary of our PhD program.
+We celebrated in 2018 the 70th anniversary of the creation of our PhD program.
 The first PhD in mathematics at UGA was awarded to William Peeples in 1951.
 Shirley McBay (1935-2021) was the first woman to be awarded a PhD in our department in 1966.
 She was also the first African-American to receive a PhD in any field at UGA.
 Zerotti Woods (UGA PhD 2019) interviewed Dr. McBay in 2018.
 The Science Library was named the Shirley Mathis McBay Science Library in December 2021 and was officially dedicated on October 7, 2022.